 Kahkiyaw enhances methods already being used in children’s services that are evidence based, community supported, culturally driven, and family centered.
 Kahkiyaw allows for creativity and flexibility in how decisions are made for children, youth and families.

 Our Approach with Families

 Under Kahkiyaw, children, youth, and families requiring support and empowerment are not passive recipients of services.
-Instead, they are active members of a Family Wellness Team consisting of their community – kin, Elders, role models, neighbours, schools, professionals, and community agencies.
+Instead, they are active members of a Family Wellness Service Team consisting of their community – kin, elders, role models, neighbors, schools, professionals, and community agencies.
 The team uses a continuum of innovative western and traditional cultural approaches in efforts to achieve the individual, family, and community balance needed for family reunification and/or safe, healthy, permanent care.
-These approaches are called Family Wellness Services.